KCW89/telebort-core-programs/Program-W2 (ver.2025).md

 ---

-*Note: The above syllabus details each of the 24 lessons for Program D, incorporating the primary use of Cursor and GitHub Desktop for an advanced JavaScript and AI integration course.*
+*Note: The above syllabus details each of the 24 lessons for Program W2, incorporating the primary use of Cursor and GitHub Desktop for an advanced JavaScript and AI integration course.*